 - High Flow Cartridges – Designed for high flow rates, these cartridges have a much larger surface area than standard cartridges.
 Most are 6.5″ diameter by 40″ long with a maximum flow rate of 350 gpm, whereas standard 2.5″ diameter by 10″ long cartridges have a maximum flow rate of 5 gpm.

-Just imagine the impact a perfect cartridge filter would make for your specific application… Call us now at 248-427-9090, we’ll be happy to help you.
+Just imagine the impact a perfect cartridge filter would make for your specific application… Call us now at 248-427-9090, we’ll be happy to help you get the right filters.